Home » Water Quality » Well Water » Well Water vs City Water – How Are They Different?

 • Outbreaks of Giardia, Legionella, Norovirus, Salmonella, Hepatitis A (complete list)

-In order to drill a well, you will need to hire a professional well service company and you may also have to pay for water filters to keep the water clear from contaminants.
+In order to drill a well, you will need to hire a professional well service company.
 Depending on the width and depth of the well, you should expect to pay between $4,000-$15,000 for the initial construction.

-Yes, you pay for city water because it is delivered to homes from water treatment facilities through a network of underground pipes, and regulating authorities manage city water infrastructure, maintenance, treatment, and delivery.
-Therefore, water consumption is part of our monthly utility charges.
+Yes, you pay for city water, which is delivered to homes from water treatment facilities through a network of underground pipes.
+Your water supplier and the local authorities manage the city water infrastructure, maintenance, treatment, and delivery.
+Therefore, water consumption is part of your monthly utility charges.

 According to the EPA, an average American household uses more than 300 gallons of water daily.
-Although water prices differ depending on the state and supplier, with an average rate of 4-5 dollars per 1,000 gallons, an average household pays $45-$60 in water bills every month.
+Although water prices differ depending on the state and supplier, with an average rate of $4-5 per 1,000 gallons, an average household pays $45-$60 in water bills every month.

 In addition, some water jurisdictions rely on increasing or declining block rates, while other regions may use seasonal, drought, and water budget rates.
 This can affect your monthly water bill.